ayumi-cloud/fast/specs/flyout/flyout.md

 ### Features
 **Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Popover anchor element.
 This way it can be dynamic and adapt to the available space.

 **Soft Dismiss (aka Light Dismiss):** - A way to quickly close the Popover by clicking outside it, or pressing the `esc` key.
 An event would be emitted anytime the Popover is dismissed.
 The Popover would always be soft-dismissable.
-Detecting the users next click of a different element can trigger this when clicking outside the Popover.
+Detecting the user's next click of a different element can trigger this when clicking outside the Popover.

 **Focus Management:** - Should follow the same process for focus management as a Dialog primarily as the Popover's role will be dialog.
 This includes a trap focus method, which can be optional.
-For accessibility the focus should return to the target that triggers the popover after the popover is closed.
+For accessibility, the focus should return to the target that triggers the popover after the popover is closed.

 ### Prior Art/Examples